krafs/Publicizer/README.md

 </PropertyGroup>
 ```

 Save the project file and the changes should take effect shortly.
+If not, try performing a _Restore_.

 ## How Publicizer works
 Publicizer works by copying the referenced assemblies into memory, rewriting the access modifiers to public, and feeding those assemblies to the compiler instead of the real ones.
+Publicized assemblies are cached in _obj_ for future builds.

 Additionally, the project's assembly is compiled as [unsafe](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code/).
 Among other things, this tells the runtime to not enforce access checks.
 Without this, accessing an unpermitted member at runtime throws a [MemberAccessException](https://docs.microsoft.com/en-us/dotnet/api/system.memberaccessexception/).

+This means that you do **NOT** have to specify _AllowUnsafeBlocks=true_ in your project file.
+Publicizer does this for you under the hood.

 By default, Publicizer additionally creates the new assemblies as [reference assemblies](https://docs.microsoft.com/en-us/dotnet/standard/assembly/reference-assemblies/).
 This reduces build times and memory usage.
 However, if you use your IDE's decompilation feature to inspect code, you may want to turn that off, or you will just see empty methods.